-en years after EPA was required to set standards for cement kilns, EPA requested basic information related to mercury emissions from nine of the major cement kiln companies operating in the U.S.8 EPA claims that it will use this information to propose mercury standards for cement kilns sometime in that is emitting more mercury than previously reported and continues to spew harmful mercury emissions into our air and water.

-EPA currently estimates cement kilns in the United States emit almost 23,000 pounds of mercury each year. the summer or fall of 2008.
-After a review of EPA's data, industry self-reporting to EPA's annual Toxics Release Inventory (TRI), and the data from the Portland Cement Association, it is clear that EPA must act to regulate an industry
+en years after EPA was required to set standards for cement kilns, EPA requested basic information related to mercury emissions from nine of the major cement kiln companies operating in the U.S.8 EPA claims that it will use this information to propose mercury standards for cement kilns sometime in the summer or fall of 2008.
+After a review of EPA's data, industry self-reporting to EPA's annual Toxics Release Inventory (TRI), and the data from the Portland Cement Association, it is clear that EPA must act to regulate an industry that is emitting more mercury than previously reported and continues to spew harmful mercury emissions into our air and water.